 - Layout: How well does the publication catch the eye, create a visual flow, and/or draw the reader's attention to the content?

-- Content: Is the mission name well identified in the publication?
+- Content: Is the ministry name well-identified in the publication?
 Is the piece easy to read?
 Is the purpose or theme of the publication clearly communicated in the text?
 Do the headlines or "teaser phrases" highlight the content of the publication?
 Are captions related to the text?
 Is the publication an appropriate size and length?

-- Human Interest: Does the publication appropriately share how lives have been changed through the mission's ministry?
+- Human Interest: Does the publication appropriately share how lives have been changed through the organization's ministry?